 Why Only the South Island?

 Why is this guide focused on the South Island?
 Because if you have only limited time, that’s the more spectacular, more back country part of the total Te Araroa Trail.
 Plus, I have walked the full South Island trail, but I have only done a few sections of the North Island.
-I do plan to do more North Islands hikes though, so will gradually expand those pages.
+I do plan to do more North Islands hikes though, and am gradually expanding those pages.

 How is the Guide Written?

 It is divided up into sections of approximately eight hours walking a day (making up 63 days from Bluff to Queen Charlotte Sound), but because towns and huts are not evenly spaced eight hours apart there are parts where some days are longer and a few are very short, effectively turning these into rest days (‘zero days’ in trail jargon).

 The guide assumes you are using the official TA maps, so for the sake of brevity, not every twist and turn of the trail is covered.
 In many places you can manage with the maps only.
 Also, to keep the text short, comment on the landscape and its history has unfortunately had to be kept to a bare minimum.
 There is a little more in the TA guide notes and in the Department of Conservation (DoC) website as well as the DoC brochures that cover some sections.
 See the Links page for these and other sources of information.